 The UE shall be able to identify new inter-frequency cells and perform SS-RSRP or SS-RSRQ measurements of identified inter-frequency cells if carrier frequency information is provided by the serving cell, even if no explicit neighbour list with physical layer cell identities is provided.

-If Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ, and the distance between UE and serving cell reference location is smaller than distanceThresh if distanceThresh is configured and UE has location information, then the UE shall search for inter-frequency layers of higher priority at least every Thigher_priority_search where Thigher_priority_search is described in 38.133 [6] clause 4.2C.2.9.
+If Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ, and the distance between UE and serving cell reference location is smaller than distanceThresh if distanceThresh is configured and UE has location information, then the UE shall search for inter-frequency layers of higher priority at least every Thigher_priority_search where Thigher_priority_search is described in TS 38.133 [6] clause 4.2C.2.9.

 If Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ, or the distance between UE and serving cell reference location is larger than distanceThresh if distanceThresh is configured and UE has location information, then the UE shall search for and measure inter-frequency layers of higher, equal or lower priority in preparation for possible reselection.
 The requirements apply provided that the distance exceeds the distanceThresh by a margin of 50 m.
 In this scenario, the minimum rate at which the UE is required to search for and measure higher priority layers shall be the same as that defined below in this clause.

-The UE shall be able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in 38.304 [30] within i=1KcarrierKmulti_SMTC,i*Tdetect,NR_Inter if the UE does not support the feature for enhanced RRM requirements defined in 38.306 [11] or if the enhancedMeasurementLEO-r17 is not enabled, or within i=1KcarrierKmulti_SMTC,i*Tdetect,NR_Inter_enh if the UE supports the feature for enhanced RRM requirements defined in 38.306 [11] and the enhancedMeasurementLEO-r17 is enabled, if at least carrier frequency information is provided for inter-frequency neighbour cells by the serving cells when Treselection = 0 provided that the reselection criteria is met by a margin of at least [5]dB in FR1 for reselections based on ranking or [6]dB in FR1 for SS-RSRP reselections based on absolute priorities or [4]dB in FR1 for SS-RSRQ reselections based on absolute priorities.
+The UE shall be able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in TS 38.304 [30] within i=1KcarrierKmulti_SMTC,i*Tdetect,NR_Inter if the UE does not support the feature for enhanced RRM requirements defined in TS 38.306 [11] or if the enhancedMeasurementLEO-r17 is not enabled, or within i=1KcarrierKmulti_SMTC,i*Tdetect,NR_Inter_enh if the UE supports the feature for enhanced RRM requirements defined in TS 38.306 [11] and the enhancedMeasurementLEO-r17 is enabled, if at least carrier frequency information is provided for inter-frequency neighbour cells by the serving cells when Treselection = 0 provided that the reselection criteria is met by a margin of at least [5]dB in FR1 for reselections based on ranking or [6]dB in FR1 for SS-RSRP reselections based on absolute priorities or [4]dB in FR1 for SS-RSRQ reselections based on absolute priorities.
 The parameter Kcarrier is the number of NR inter-frequency carriers indicated by the serving cell.

 The parameter Kmulti_SMTC,i is the scaling factor for measurement of multiple SMTCs or multiple satellites